genevaers/User-Documentation/docs/Setup and Use/Examples/AddExtractFilter.md

 GenevaERS record filters use conditional processing to include or exclude records, based upon specific criteria.
 Extract-Phase record filtering is performed on the source records during the Extract Phase.
 There is also output record filtering which is performed in the format phase.

-In this example you will add an Extract-Phase record filter to the View created in Example 1.
+In this example you will add an Extract-Phase record filter to the view created in Example 1.

-1. Open the **CustomerOrders** View by double-clicking the View listed in the Metadata List Area
+1. Open the **CustomerOrders** view by double-clicking the view listed in the Metadata List Area
-2. Left click on the View Source blue cell.
-This opens the View Source Properties tab in the Metadata List Area.
+2. Left click on the View Sources blue cell.
+This opens the **View Source Properties** tab in the Metadata List Area.
 3. From the **Extract-Phase Output** > **Record Filter** double-click in the empty field
 This opens the **Extract-Phase Record Filter** area in the Editor Area, and the Logic Text Helper on the right side.
 The Logic Text Helper displays keywords and values that can be used in logic text.